MoonStorm/trNgGrid/README.md

 #### BETA
-You're currently viewing the BETA branch, which currently is highly unstable.
+You're currently viewing the BETA branch, with features and bug-fixes pre-released for testing.
+Pull requests should target this branch.